AndronikosGl/JFectch/README.md

 <img src="screenshots/Light.png" alt="Light mode screenshot" width="600"/>
 <img src="screenshots/Toggle.png" alt="Mix screenshot" width="600"/>   <img src="screenshots/save.png" alt="SCreenshot button screenshot" width="600"/>

+To run it go the `dist` directory using cd and execute `java -jar "JFetch.jar"`.
+Bare in mind that if it doesnt run you have to use `chmod +x JFectch.jar` to give it executable permitions

 ## Trademark Notice